Grails-Plugin-Consortium/grails-cxf/README.markdown

 INTRODUCTION
 ---------------

-The Grails Cxf plugin makes exposing services as SOAP endpoints easy and painless.
-Since version 1.0.0, it was rewritten and enhanced to support more features including the migration to grails 2.0+.
+The Grails Cxf plugin makes exposing classes (services and endpoints) as SOAP web services easy and painless.
+Since version 1.0.0, it has been rewritten and enhanced to support more features including the migration to grails 2.x.

 Some new things as of version 1.0.0 are as follows:

-* The suggested pattern to separate cxf endpoints it to have endpoints live in grails-app\endpoints directory instead of grails-app\services
 * The plugin will autowire configured classes in the grails-app\endpoints\** AND the grails-app\services\** directories
 * Endpoint creation scripts create-endpoint, create-endpoint-simple scripts will create cxf artefacts in grails-app\endpoints
 * Service creation scripts create-cxf-service, create-cxf-service-simple will create cxf artefacts in grails-app\services
+* The suggested pattern to separate cxf endpoints is to have endpoints live in grails-app\endpoints directory instead of grails-app\services
 * Built in support for simple Map response type handling via `@XmlJavaTypeAdapter(GrailsCxfMapAdapter.class)` method annotation <a href="#maps">example below</a>
 * Many new examples to help with configuration can be found in the source via functional specs and test classes at <https://github.com/thorstadt/grails-cxf>
 * Default plugin configuration is provided via `DefaultCxfConfig.groovy`.
-Although unlikely, you can override in your projects Config.groovy
+Although usually not necessary, you can override in your project's Config.groovy
 * The default url for wsdl viewing remains `http://.../[app name if not root]/services` as it was in previous versions.
 Multiple cxf servlet endpoints can be configured or the default changed via Config.goovy
 * Wsdl First services are now available to use <a href="#wsdl">example below</a>